Compare base fares from $1.90 • Per-mile rates from $1.43 • Updated 2026

 Save ~$0.35/ride

 How much does an Uber or Lyft cost in Boston, MA?
 UberX base fares in Boston start at $2.00 plus $1.48/mile and $0.30/minute.
 Lyft starts at $1.90 plus $1.43/mile and $0.28/minute.
 Standard taxi fares begin at $2.60 with $2.80/mile.
 Based on current rate cards, Lyft offers the lowest base fare in Boston.
-Actual prices vary with distance, time of day, and surge demand.
-Compare all options below to find the cheapest ride for your specific route.
+Your real fare depends on distance, time of day, and live surge — the tables below break down every option so you can pick the cheapest ride for your route.

 | Service | Base Fare | Per Mile | Per Min | Booking Fee | Minimum |